WebOrigami/docs/content/builtins/tree/reverse.md

 supertitle: "Tree."
 ---

-Reverses the order of keys in the map.
+Reverses the order of keys in the [map-like](/async-tree/maplike.html) object.

 ```console
 $ cat letters.yaml